scandox/cs101/hashtable/README.md

 destroy_danhash(mydict);
 ```

 It also supports removal of individual items by key and can print out a textual representation of dictionary contents.  `test.c` shows various operations.
+Oh and you can plugin your own hash function too by passing a pointer to an appropriate function in the `init_danhash` function.